xbeat/Machine-Learning/README.md

 Calculus II is a continuation of Calculus I, covering more advanced topics such as techniques of integration, infinite sequences and series, parametric equations, polar coordinates, and vector calculus.
 In this slideshow, we'll explore how to implement some of these concepts using Python.

+## Comprehensive Guide to Python While Loops with Examples

+Introduction to While Loops in Python

+While loops are fundamental structures in Python that allow you to repeatedly execute a block of code as long as a specified condition remains true.
+They are essential for tasks that require iteration with an unknown number of repetitions.

 ## Implementing Adadelta Optimizer from Scratch in Python

 Introduction to Adadelta Optimizer